 Figure 2.1 illustrates a typical steering system.

-Suspension System Defects.
+Suspension system defects.
 The suspension system holds up the vehicle and its load.
 It keeps the axles in place.
 Therefore, broken suspension parts can be extremely dangerous.
 Look for:

 - Spring hangers that allow movement of axle from proper position.
-See Figure 2.2. - Cracked or broken spring hangers. - Missing or broken leaves in any leaf spring.
+See Figure 2.2. - Cracked or broken spring hangers.
+The mounts should be checked at each point where they are secured to the vehicle frame and axles. - Missing or broken leaves in any leaf spring.
 If one-fourth or more are missing, it will put the vehicle "out of service", but any defect could be dangerous.
 See Figure 2.3. - Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part. - Leaking shock absorbers. - Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing. - Air suspension systems that are damaged and/or leaking.
 See Figure 2.4. - Any loose, cracked, broken, or missing frame members.